 Eligibility and Application

-To be considered eligible to apply for most financial programs students must:
+To be considered eligible to apply for most financial programs students must verify your eligibility):

 - Be accepted in a degree program (Associate’s, Bachelor’s, Master’s or Doctorate).